Properties of magnetic turbulence in GRB afterglows: Relations between shock's microscopic parameters

 Substituting $(\omega_\mathrm{_B}/\omega_\mathrm{pl})$ from Eq.~(\ref{OmegaB-to-PlasmaFreq}), $(r_\mathrm{g,pl}/r_\mathrm{g,e})$ from Eq.~(\ref{GyroradiiRatio}), and $(\omega_\mathrm{_B}/\gamma) t_\mathrm{cool}$ from Eq.~(\ref{Gyrofreq-times_CoolingTime}) we arrive at

 We conclude that plasma particles are confined by the magnetic field fluctuations and the magnetic turbulence in GRB afterglow emitting regions is essentially non-linear.
 Indeed, GRB afterglows typically have peak of their synchrotron emission in the few keV range (up to tens of keV in early afterglows), the only available determination of the magnetization parameter from the complete spectral analysis is $\epsilon_\mathrm{_B} \simeq 0.004$ \citep{AsanoMuraseToma2020, GRBparameters}, and the numerical simulations tend to produce $\epsilon_\mathrm{_B} \sim 10^{-3} \div 10^{-2}$ \citep[e.g.][]{ChangSpitkovskyArons2008,SironiKeshetLemoine2015}.
 Altogether, the first factor in the above inequality evaluates to $\sim 0.05$.
-The second factor cannot revert conclusion about smallness of $(r_\mathrm{g,pl}/\lambda_c)$ ratio --- this would require unreasonably low energy of emitting electrons, at least four orders of magnitude lower that the energy of plasma particles (a standard expectation is $(\gamma m_e c^2)/E_\mathrm{pl} \gtrsim 1$).
+The second factor cannot revert conclusion about smallness of $(r_\mathrm{g,pl}/\lambda_c)$ ratio --- this would require unreasonably low energy of emitting electrons (implying extremely low value of $\epsilon_\mathrm{e}$), at least four orders of magnitude lower than the energy of plasma particles (a standard expectation is $(\gamma m_e c^2)/E_\mathrm{pl} \gtrsim 1$).
+We remind that Eq.~(\ref{LinearityEstimate}) is derived under assumption of high radiative efficiency and hence may not be valid for very late afterglow, when the radiative efficiency likely experiences significant decline.

+Another, more general, way of expressing our conclusions is to evaluate the upper limit for synchrotron radiative efficiency for a linear magnetic turbulence, i.e., under condition $r_\mathrm{g,pl} > \lambda_c$.
+For a low synchrotron efficiency, $f_\mathrm{sy} \ll 1$, Eq.~(\ref{EfficiencyCondition}) takes the form $t_\mathrm{dec} = f_\mathrm{sy} t_\mathrm{cool}$.
+Propagating the factor $f_\mathrm{sy}$ through all the equations, we obtain from Eq.~(\ref{LinearityEstimate})

+where we take $\lambda_c/r_\mathrm{g,pl}=1$ as the upper limit for this ratio for a linear turbulence.
+The limit set by Eq.~(\ref{EfficiencyLimit}) is far too low to account for the majority of GRB afterglows, thus once again stressing the necessity to have non-linear magnetic turbulence in afterglows' blast waves.